CyberGen49/discord-chatgpt/README.md

     1. Copy the bot token and paste it in the `discord.token` config field
     1. Scroll down and make sure "Message content intent" is on
 1. Set your Discord user ID in the `discord.owner_id` config field.
-1. Make any other changes to the config file ([see below](#configuration)), then save it.
+1. Make any other changes to the [config file](./config-schema.md), then save it.
 1. Create the message database by running `sqlite3 main.db ".read schema.sql".`
     * This is a required step.
 See [Database](#database) for details.
-1. Register the bot's slash commands by running `node registerCommands.js`
+1. Register the bot's slash and context menu commands by running `node registerCommands.js`
 1. Start the bot with `node bot.js`
     * If you're on a Unix operating system, run `sh bot.sh` to start the bot and auto-restart it if it crashes.
 1. Once the bot logs in, an invite URL will be logged.
 Open it and follow the instructions to add the bot to your server.